ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-01-tools-I.md

 >    {: .output}
 >
 >    The file path you see will vary but note that it is within a directory
->    called `course` that contains the files for the virtual environment you
+>    called `course` that contains all of the files for the virtual environment
->    have created.
+>    you have created.
 Exit the Python interpreter:
 >
 >    ```python
 >    exit()